solana-labs/solana/ci/README.md

 1. Run `az image create --resource-group ci --source XYZ --name boilerplate`
 1. Goto the `ci` resource group in the Azure portal and remove all resources with the XYZ name in them

-# Reference

-This section contains details regarding previous CI setups that have been used, and that we may return to one day.

 ## Buildkite AWS CloudFormation Setup